cisagov/ScubaGear/baselines/aad.md

 Managed Devices SHOULD be required to register MFA.

 <!--Policy: MS.AAD.3.8v1; Criticality: SHOULD -->
 - _Rationale:_ The security risk of an adversary using stolen user credentials and then registering their own MFA devices to access the tenant is reduced by requiring a managed device to perform registration actions.
-Thus the adversary cannot perform the registration from their own unmanaged device, as managed devices are under the provisioning and control of the agency.
+Thus, the adversary cannot perform the registration from their own unmanaged device, as managed devices are under the provisioning and control of the agency.
 - _Last modified:_ June 2023

 ### Resources